 We are a church school, closely linked to St John’s Church.
 As a church school we aim to use Christian teaching in all areas of the curriculum and provide an ethos which is caring and respects each child as a unique creation of God.
-Our Christian ethos at Farncombe informs all that we do and is the basis through which we ensure that we educate the whole child and ensure spiritual and academic progress.
+Our Christian vision sets the ethos at Farncombe, informing all that we do and is the basis through which we educate the whole child and ensure spiritual and academic progress.

 Jesus said ‘Let the little children come to me and do not hinder them for the kingdom of heaven belongs to such as these.
 Matthew 19:14